apache/mynewt-site/docs/newtmgr/install_mac.md

 <br>
 ### Installing Newtmgr from the Master Branch

-We recommend that you use the latest stable release version (1.1.0) of newtmgr.
+We recommend that you use the latest release version (1.1.0) of newtmgr.
 If you would like to use the master branch with the latest updates, you can install newtmgr from the HEAD of the master branch.

 ** Notes: **